Haley Barbour: Other second term activities

 In September 2008, some Democrats accused Barbour of trying to influence the outcome of the 2008 Senate race by placing the candidates at the bottom of the ballot.
 Since Mississippi electoral law mandates the placing of federal elections at the top of the ballot, Barbour was ordered by a circuit court to comply with the ballot laws.

 In April 2009, Barbour joined a conservative policy group to discuss Republican policies in town hall meetings.
-The group also included former Massachusetts Governor Mitt Romney, former Florida Governor Jeb Bush, then-Louisiana Governor Bobby Jindal, and Senator John McCain.
+The group also included former Massachusetts Governor Mitt Romney, former Florida Governor Jeb Bush, Louisiana Governor Bobby Jindal, and Senator John McCain.

 On June 24, 2009, Barbour assumed the chairmanship of the Republican Governors Association, succeeding South Carolina Governor Mark Sanford.
 On October 29, 2009, Barbour endorsed Texas Governor Rick Perry for the Texas Republican gubernatorial nomination.

 On March 3, 2010, Barbour and his wife participated in events with First Lady Michelle Obama, promoting the Let's Move! anti-obesity campaign.

 In March 2011, Barbour drew criticism for his role in allowing the release of a convicted killer eight years into a 20-year sentence.
 In prior years, Barbour had used his powers as governor to release five other killers.